uinb/fusotao-docs/docs/architecture.md

 ## Chain Bridge

-The Chain Bridge includes a relayer that facilitates the transfer of block messages between the Ethereum Virtual Machine (EVM) and Fusotao, as well as a solidity contract that is security audited for managing ERC20 tokens.
+The Chain Bridge includes a relayer that facilitates the transfer of block messages between the Ethereum Virtual Machine (EVM) and Fusotao, as well as a solidity contract that is security audited for managing ERC20 and BEP20 tokens.
 Furthermore, the integration with the Fusotao Agent feature grants the Chain Bridge the ability of interoperability.

+## Web Portal

+The Web Portal is a decentralized webapp for interacting with Fusotao, mainly includes staking, claiming rewards, bridging, token transfering and etc.

+## Explorer

+The Fusotao explorer is powered by the Octopus team.